Take a course in Alaska's wildest classrooms!

 Denali National Park and Preserve

-Hiking will be strenuous, covering distances of up to 5 miles round trip including as much as 1,500 feet of elevation gain.
-We will be hiking off trail on steep, rough, uneven, and unstable rocks, tundra, and/or forested terrain and will likely encounter wet tundra / forest conditions and stream crossings with water levels that are above hiking boots.
+Hiking will be moderately strenuous over uneven forest, and river bar terrain covering distances of up to 3 miles round trip with as much as 1000 feet of elevation gain.
+We may encounter wet forest conditions and minor stream crossings with water levels that are above hiking boots.
 Participants must be in good physical condition.

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.